Cardiovascular Research & Vascular and Heart Clinical Trials

 are exploring ways to increase our patients’ involvement in decisions about

 their care.
-Research has shown that this type of open dialogue can lead to
+Cardiovascular research has shown that this type of open dialogue can lead to

 - Specialists in cardiology and cancer